 The keel-shaped framing also encloses several other elements that have been added during the 17th century, among these a band that winds itself symmetrically between Christian V’s and his Queen’s monograms.
 It carries the text “SOLI.TRIUNI.DEO.S[acratum]”, meaning “Dedicated to the one triune God”.
 The band can thus be seen as a slightly late heading for the entire Trinity Complex.

 The complex is named after the three elements comprising the Trinity but the number three can also refer to the three university functions that the edifice originally housed.
-On one of the two inscription tables, which are also part of the portal, the functions are termed as “a holy temple, a venerable home of the muses and a mathematical lookout”.
+On one of the two inscription tablets, which are also part of the portal, the functions are termed as “a sanctuary,/ an august seat of the Muses,/ and an astronomical observatory”.
 The words refer to the Trinity Church, which was initially the student’s church, the University Library on the floor above the church and the Observatory at the top of the Round Tower.

 The Only Remaining Source

-“The inscription tables are, however, some of the most interesting things about the portal”
+“The inscription tablets are, however, some of the most interesting things about the portal”

-The inscription tables are, however, some of the most interesting things about the portal, both because of the history of the tables and because of the Latin inscriptions per se.
-One table thus tells us that Christian IV “with his own hand laid the first stone of this royal edifice/ year after the birth of Christ 1637, 7 July”, which is the only remaining source telling us when the foundation stone ceremony took place.
+The inscription tablets are, however, some of the most interesting things about the portal, both because of the history of the tablets and because of the Latin inscriptions per se.
+One tablet thus tells us that Christian IV “by his own hand laying the first stone / of this royal edifice/ on 7 July in the year 1637 of Jesus Christ”, which is the only remaining source telling us when the foundation stone ceremony took place.

 Aftermath of the Bombardment

-The table seems to have fallen down and been partially destroyed in 1807, when a source states that “A new stone with inscription will be placed above the entrance to the tower and replace the one that has fallen down”.
+One of the tablets, thus, fell down and was partially destroyed in 1807, when a source states that “A new stone with inscription will be placed above the entrance to the tower and replace the one that has fallen down”.
 The account is from the month of May, which means that the accident has nothing to do with the British bombardment of Copenhagen in September that same year.